8 MIN READ

 The costs mentioned below are the average and might vary depending on the type of license and services required.

-License Fees – The cost ranges between 15,000 To 30,000 AED, while this depends on the license type and the jurisdiction.
+License Fees: The cost ranges between 15,000 and 30,000 AED, while this depends on the license type and the jurisdiction.

 Visas and Employee Costs: This depends on the number of employees you want to hire and expand your business.
 It ranges between AED 3,000-7,000 per visa, inclusive of medical tests, Emirates ID, and insurance.